ender-js/website/ENDER.md

     // uninstalls:
     └── qwery@2.1.2 - blazing fast CSS1|2|3 query selector engine

-    $ ender ls
-    // info on current build:
-    Your current build type is "build"
-    Your current library size is 20.5 kb

-    Active packages:
-    ├── domready@0.2.5 - bullet proof DOM ready method
-    └─┬ backbone@0.5.2 - Give your JS App some Backbone with Models, Views, Collections, and Events.
-      └── underscore@1.1.7 - JavaScript's functional programming helper library.

     // IN THE BROWSER

     // Require packages to access them as raw packages